 - You’re unable to pay for reasonable and immediate family living expenses such as overdue mortgage repayments, rental arrears, car repairs and urgent medical bills

-How much super can I access early?
+How much can I withdraw from my super early?

-If you satisfy the conditions for early release of super due to severe financial hardship there are limits on how much you can withdraw.
-The minimum amount you can access is $1000 and the maximum is $10,000.
+If you satisfy the conditions for early release of super due to severe financial hardship, there are limits on how much you can withdraw.
+The minimum amount you can access is $1000, and the maximum is $10,000.

 However, there are certain exceptions to this rule.
 If you have reached your preservation age and have been receiving DHS or Centrelink payments for 39 consecutive weeks and don’t have full or part-time employment, the amount of early super that you can withdraw is unlimited.

-While there are no direct penalties for withdrawing super early it’s important to remember that the amount you take out will be considered an income stream and taxed accordingly.
+While there are no direct penalties for withdrawing super early, it’s important to remember that the amount you take out will be considered an income stream and taxed accordingly.
 It can also affect whether or not you’re eligible for any welfare benefits, so it’s always best to speak to a financial advisor or debt relief professional to discuss how this will affect you before making a decision.